vgarciasc/tts2pnp/README.md

 ![](.//love_letter_reskin_2.png)

-As per the first example, in Love Letter there are 8 different cards, but some of them appear more than once.
+As seen in the first example, in Love Letter there are 8 different cards, but some of them appear more than once.
 These are their frequencies:

 1. Princess: 1
 2. Countess: 1